Improve Discovery of User Permissions

 From membership changes, permission updates to establishing which sensitive documents have recently been accessed and by whom, detailed data can be swiftly accessed, negating the need for complex and time-consuming compliance and auditing tasks.

-This powerful auditing feature also allows you to report on permissions on a global scale, as changes occur in your organisation.
-Bulk permission operations occur through scheduled jobs that don’t affect the performance of SharePoint in your SharePoint Farm.
-All audit reports can be exported in a readable format.
+This impressive auditing feature also allows you to report on permissions on a global scale, as changes occur in your organisation.
+Bulk permission operations occur through scheduled jobs that don’t affect the performance of Teams or SharePoint and all audit reports can be exported in a readable format.

 Read More From our Blog